canena/canena.github.io/_posts/2017-03-20-epic-links.md

 tags: learning music self-improvement tech
 ---

+A collection of links that I found useful, inspired me and may bring you enjoyment and/or enlightenment as well.

 ## Disclaimer

 I'm not in any way affiliated with the following links, I just find them useful, delightful, funny...